0xm4ud/S2-045-RCE/README.md

-    NT: Uses msfvenom create payloads based on chosen OS or you use only the -c flag to issue commands without lhost, lport, and osys!
+    NT: Uses msfvenom create payloads based on chosen OS, or you use only the -c flag to issue commands without lhost, lport, and osys!

       Options:
       -h, --help            show this help message and exit